airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 2.3.3 BSON VS JsonB

 So how do our contenders perform?
 The first thing an astute reader will notice, is the similarity between JSONB and BSON, both are a json structure stored as binary internally.
-SHow do they differ?
+How do they differ?
 The first point of difference is that JSONB will output fully standards compliant JSON, as described by http://rfc7159.net/rfc7159, while BSON has does not.
 This is, however a double edged sword.
 For example, JSONB does not support a native binary type unlike BSON, nor, more pertinently a date type.

 #### 2.3.4 Performance Comparison